 Impact: how much impact do you think your solution is gonna have on the goal (reducing drop off)

 Ease: Is how easy it is implement, you can also score it on how easy it is to measure.
-But do it on the “hos easy it is to implement”.
+But do it on the “how easy it is to implement”.
 So you should have people as editors and developers in the workshop to get a realistic scoring.
 Remember that in Ease you score low if you think it’s hard and high if you think it’s easy, it can be confusing.
-But the hypothesis which get the highest score is the most likely to reach the goal and it is the easiest to implement, which means it should probably be prioritise higher up then a solution which have a hight score on impact but is superhard to implement.
+But the hypothesis which gets the highest score is the most likely to reach the goal and it is the easiest to implement, which means it should probably be prioritised higher up than a solution which has a high score on impact but is super hard to implement.